ably77/gloo-mesh-singlecluster-argocd/README.md

 ```

 ## Configure Mesh Config
-Lastly, lets configure our default mesh config by deploying an Argo Application that is configured to deploy any valid YAML configuration in the `easybutton/mesh-config` directory onto the cluster.
+To finish our platform configuration, let's configure our default mesh config by deploying an Argo Application that is configured to deploy any valid YAML configuration in the `easybutton/mesh-config` directory onto the cluster.

 ```
 kubectl apply --context "${MY_CLUSTER_CONTEXT}" -f - <<EOF